 Recognise Health and the Naked Physio recognise the importance of ongoing development and the need to maintain knowledge in line with the current evidence base.

-Recognise Health Ed aims to give clinicians in New Zealand access to professional development on an international level.
+Recognise Health Ed aims to give clinicians in New Zealand access to professional development on a national and international level.
 This includes inviting clinicians from around the world to provide you with current trends in all areas of musculoskeletal medicine and pain science.

 Tutor: Paul Lagerman – The Naked Physio

 Venue: Hands On Rehab, 51 Corinthian Dr, Albany, Auckland, NZ

 To sign up click the buy now button

 The clinical landscape regarding the management of persistent pain has changed.
 We know that persistent pain is a real problem, many people can’t access help for it and for those that can there are many challenges faced by clinicians and people living with pain.